CRIMES AND PUNISHMENTS

 (m) Is free on bond or personal recognizance pending trial, appeal or sentencing for a crime which would disqualify him from obtaining a concealed weapon license; or

-, Idaho Code, that restrains the person from harassing, stalking or threatening an intimate partner of the person or child of the intimate partner or person, or engaging in other conduct that would place an intimate partner in reasonable fear of bodily injury to the partner or child.
+(n) Is subject to a protection order issued under chapter 63, title 39, Idaho Code, that restrains the person from harassing, stalking or threatening an intimate partner of the person or child of the intimate partner or person, or engaging in other conduct that would place an intimate partner in reasonable fear of bodily injury to the partner or child.

 The license application shall be in a form to be prescribed by the director of the Idaho state police, and shall ask the name, address, description and signature of the licensee, date of birth, place of birth, social security number, military status, citizenship and the driver's license number or state identification card number of the licensee if used for identification in applying for the license.
 The application shall indicate that provision of the social security number is optional.
 The license application shall contain a warning substantially as follows:

 CAUTION: Federal law and state law on the possession of weapons and firearms differ.
 If you are prohibited by federal law from possessing a weapon or a firearm, you may be prosecuted in federal court.
 A state permit is not a defense to a federal prosecution.